Bobby Witt Jr. Preview, Player Props: Royals vs. Pirates

 - The Pirates pitching staff ranks 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Pirates have a 4.59 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Pirates have the 21st-ranked team ERA across all MLB pitching staffs (4.56).

-- Pirates pitchers combine to surrender 142 home runs (1.1 per game), the seventh-fewest in baseball.
+- Pirates pitchers combine to give up the seventh-fewest home runs in baseball (142 total, 1.1 per game).

+- Selby (1-0) gets the starting nod for the Pirates, his second this season.

+- The right-hander last appeared on Saturday against the Chicago Cubs, when he tossed two scoreless innings without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.